JJ/hoborg/text/text.md

 as if he wanted to be somewhere else.

 "Can't we have a look?
-I've seen you mending it from time to time, that way I can..."
-I said, hoping for a way to keep it close.
+I've seen you mending it from time to time, so maybe I can help you with..."
+I said, groping for a way to keep it close.

 "No way.
 This time it's broken real good.
 It's the photoelectric cell that activates head movement so...
 Besides, the Torres Quevedo engine